 '''

-/

-The D&D Dice checker example
+/ The Dice checker example

-Marc Chee, June 2019
+Marc Chee, September 2020

 This small example will ask the user to input the

-result of two dice rolls.
+result of rolling two dice.

 It will then check the sum of them against its

 secret number.

 It will report back:

-a success (higher)
+success (higher or equal)

-a failure (lower)
+or failure (lower)

-a tie (equal)

 /

 #include <stdio.h>

 '''